mvallet91/ELAT/_posts/2019-05-20-id_mismatch.md

 students were enrolled in a previous edition, and their interaction records appear in logs together with the records of students in the latest edition.

+##### Discovery
+While testing some indicators, it was necessary to check the number of times students were interacting with the course material.
+For this, ELAT would use the course elements extracted from the metadata, and compare them with the corresponding sessions using the element id.
+Some sessions were interacting with elements that did not exist in the database, which caused an error in the processing of the indicator.
+Those non-existent ids were dated for previous years.

+##### Fix
 The easiest way to fix this is by expanding the course id to include the edition, so **FP101x** is now **FP101x-3T2015** and **EX103x** is **EX103x-2T2016**.
 All course elements contain this longer identifier and checking for this compared to the short version caused no issues in the performance or results of ELAT.